Mad God: Production

 While working on RoboCop 2, Tippett began filming what would become Mad God.
 His work on Jurassic Park led him to believe the days of stop-motion were over, and the film was shelved.

 Twenty years later, with the encouragement of members of his studio, Tippett began working on the project again, utilizing crews of volunteers to assist him.

-With aid from Kickstarter donations, Tippett was able to create the first three sections, which make up about half of the film.
-Tippett released a behind-the-scenes footage on YouTube during production.
+With aid from Kickstarter donations, Tippett created the first three sections, which make up about half of the film.
+He released a behind-the-scenes footage on YouTube during production.

+Sound design

-In 2013, Academy Award-winning sound designer Richard Beggs agreed to do the sound design and mix for the project.
+In 2013, Academy Award-winning sound designer Richard Beggs agreed to do the project's sound design and mixing.

+VR-short

+In 2016, a two-minute short VR-version (Virtual Reality-version) of the movie was released.
+All characters were animated and shot separately in front of a green screen using Dragon software; then Nuke was used to compose all the characters together in front of a background.